-Randy is Professor of Psychology and Neuroscience at Harvard University affiliated with the Center for Brain Science and Director of the Psychiatric Neuroimaging Research Division at the Massachusetts General Hospital.
+Randy is the Sosland Family Professor of Psychology and of Neuroscience at Harvard University affiliated with the Center for Brain Science and Director of the Psychiatric Neuroimaging Research Division at the Massachusetts General Hospital.
 He is also on the faculty of the Athinoula A. Martinos Center for Biomedical Imaging.
 Trained in cognitive psychology and systems neuroscience, Randy’s work has centered on understanding how the brain supports high-level cognition and why dysfunction arises in illness.

 Habib is a Postdoctoral Research fellow in the Buckner lab.
 He received his PhD in electrical engineering from NC State University.
 With his background in control systems and big data analysis, he is interested in investigating the correlation of the lifestyle and environmental stimuli with the brain activity and connections.
 He is currently working on computational approaches to explore deep individual phenotyping.